-- We take all applications on an individual basis. - Each child and their needs are considered on an individual basis. - Reasonable adjustments will be made, wherever possible, if required, e.g. disabled access. - Careful consideration is given to the most suitable class, with consideration being given to the current cohort and the support required. - New children arriving mid-year have identified buddies within the classroom.
+- Each child and their needs are considered on an individual basis. - Reasonable adjustments will be made, wherever possible, if required, e.g. disabled access. - Careful consideration is given to the most suitable class, with consideration being given to the current cohort and the support required. - New children arriving mid-year have identified buddies within the classroom.
 Contact is made with the previous school as well as visits carried out where possible to ensure comprehensive handover of information.